seL4/microkit/docs/manual.md

 Once you believe that the port works, you can [open a pull request](https://github.com/seL4/microkit/pulls) with required changes as well as documentation in the manual about the platform and how to run Microkit images on it.

+Please also update the `platforms.yml` file, you can find more information at the top of the file.

 # Rationale

 This section describes the rationales driving the Microkit design choices.